rodneylab/sveltekit-blog-mdx/README.md

 ### `src/routes`

-- `src/routes/[slug].json.js` this is essentially a template for blog post data.
-One of these file is generated at build for each blog post.
+- `src/routes/[slug]/index.json.js` this is essentially a template for blog post data.
+One of these files is generated at build for each blog post.
 It is used to extract data needed in the Svelte file used to generate the post's HTML.

-- `src/routes/[slug].svelte` similarly to the previous file, one of these is generated for each blog post.
-This time it is the Svelte code which SvelteKit uses to generate the HTML for our blog posts.
+- `src/routes/[slug]/index.svelte` similarly to the previous file, one of these is generated for each blog post.
+This time it is the Svelte code which SvelteKit uses to generate the HTML and JavaScript for our blog posts.

 I mention most of the other files in the <a aria-label="Read recent Rodney Lab post on Getting Started with Svelte Kit" href="https://rodneylab.com/getting-started-with-sveltekit/">Getting Started with SvelteKit blog post</a>, but let me know if I have missed anything which needs more explanation.